-This means, even if a person has been issued a Concealed Handgun License, they are still not allowed to open carry on a property where the 30.07 sign is posted.
+This section clarifies that even if a person has a Concealed Handgun License, they are still not allowed to open carry on a property with a posted 30.07 sign.

-Whether or not you agree with a business’s choice to prohibit concealed carry, they have that right, and you could be held legally accountable if you ignore the signs.
+Whether or not we agree with a business’s choice to prohibit concealed carry, they have that right.
+Furthermore, please understand that you could face legal trouble if you ignore the signs.

-If you feel strongly that you should be allowed to carry inside every business, vote with your wallet.
-Read here for a list of businesses which are not 2nd Amendment friendly.
+If you strongly feel you should be allowed to carry inside every business, vote with your wallet.
+Read here for a list of businesses that are not 2nd Amendment friendly.

-Disclaimer: I am not a lawyer.
-This article is my interpretation of the laws as I read them.
-If you have a legal background or a greater understanding of the law then I do, please leave a comment to let me know what I got wrong.
+If you have a legal background or a greater understanding of the law than I do, leave a comment and tell me what you think I got wrong.

-What is your opinion on business that are not 2nd Amendment friendly?
+What is your opinion on businesses that are not 2nd Amendment friendly?
 Let me know in the comments below.

 Our Legal Boundaries by State Book is a fantastic resource for understanding complex and changing gun laws across different states.
 It is way more than a reciprocity map.
 The book is available in hard copy or digital download and contains essential gun laws for every state and D.C.